 Ultimately, it comes down to the point that not all IV therapy is the same.
 Just because it’s called IV therapy, doesn’t mean it has the right amounts of nutrients that your body needs.

 Don’t fall for cheaper gimmicks.
 Your health is precious.
 Use a reputable place that has a physician over-seeing what IV you are getting.

 The cost varies from $125-$350, depending on where you go.
 At The Functional Medicine MD, most IV’s are $250.

 Do we add IV Glutathione (and why)?

 Yes!
 We always use glutathione to potentiate the antioxidant effects of the IV Therapy.

-Glutathione is a powerful antioxidant that we take in our diet and is also synthesized in the body unlike Vitamin C which is only available through exogenous sources.
-However, as discussed earlier, we often don’t get enough of it and thus have insufficient amounts for the liver to detoxify the hundreds of chemicals that we are exposed to every day.
+Glutathione is a powerful antioxidant that we typically get from diet.
+It is also synthesized in the body-unlike Vitamin C which is only available through exogenous (outside) sources.
+However, we often don’t get enough of it and thus have insufficient amounts for the liver to detoxify the hundreds of chemicals that we are exposed to every day.

 So, if you have any signs of inflammation in your body, it means your body needs extra antioxidants.
 This is why we add this in all our IV’s.